Academic Catalog

 Methods of Evaluation may include but are not limited to the following:

-The student will demonstrate proficiency by successfully completing competency checklists and by daily evaluations conducted by clinical preceptors.
+The student will demonstrate competency in performing respiratory therapy clinical skills by successfully completing the competency checklists and through daily evaluations conducted by clinical preceptors

 Method(s) of Instruction